 Security for Personal Information

-Prepaid debit cards don’t typically contain any of your personal or financial information.
+While you may need to provide personal information to activate or register a prepaid debit card, the prepaid cards don’t typically carry any of your personal or financial information.
 So if your card falls into the wrong hands, it’s generally not possible for someone to access your sensitive information.
+That said, protecting your account number, PIN, and CVV code can prevent others from accessing your balance.

-Prepaid debit cards offer a hard stop on spending, meaning that if there’s $100 on the card, you can’t spend more than $100.
+Prepaid debit cards typically offer a hard stop on spending, meaning that if there’s $100 on the card, you can’t spend more than $100, which can be a helpful tool for managing your money.

 For people who have a hard time with impulse purchases or those who are trying to stick to a strict budget, prepaid debit cards may provide a helpful tool to prevent overspending.